Hello! It’s Chou-Tac

 The rings are convenient for that,

-but they may be annoying if you wanna write or draw on the left page
+but they are annoying when you want to write or draw on the left page

-if you are right handed – as they are “blocking the way” of your hand.
+if you are right-handed.
+The rings are “blocking the way” to your palm.

-Try a few sketchbook, and see what fit you the best !
+Try a few sketchbooks, and see what fit you the best!

-Remember that you gonna draw inside your greatest, but also the worst sketches inside.
+Remember that you want to draw inside your greatest, but also the worst sketches inside.

 If you want to be among the first one to join us, send me an email at firstname.lastname@example.org 🙂